Amjad Ali Shakir

-Amjad Ali Shakir (امجد علی شاکر) is a Pakistani writer and an educationist who was born to Abdul Qadir, a graduate of Darul Uloom Deoband.
+Amjad Ali Shakir (امجد علی شاکر) is a Pakistani writer and an educationist.
 He studied at the University of the Punjab and University of Multan in 1977.
-He started his career in education as a lecturer in 1979 at Govt College Bahawalnagar and served as a principal in various colleges before retiring in 2014.
-He has written many books on various topics, including history, research, and sketches.
+He started his career in education as a lecturer in 1979 at Govt College Bahawalnagar and served as principal of various colleges before retiring in 2014.
+He has written books on various topics, including history, research, and sketches.

 Early life and education

-Shakir was born to Abdul Qadir — a graduate of Darul Uloom Deoband.
-With the help of an educated environment at home, he passed 10th grade at Govt High School Basirpur, Lahore at the age of 15 only in 1969.
-Then he entered to Municipal degree college Okara (now Govt Post Graduate College Okara) and did his B.A from the University of the Punjab.
-After that, he did his M.A in Urdu as a private student from the University of Multan (now Bahauddin Zakariya University) in 1977.
+Shakir was born to Abdul Qadir, a graduate of Darul Uloom Deoband.
+Amid an educated environment at home, he passed 10th grade at Govt High School Basirpur, Lahore at the age of 15 in 1969.
+Then he entered to Municipal Degree College Okara (now Govt Postgraduate College Okara) and did his B.A from the University of the Punjab.
+He did his M.A. in Urdu as a private student from the University of Multan (now Bahauddin Zakariya University) in 1977.